killergerbah/asbplayer-docs/docs/reference/settings.md

 ## Profiles

-A settings profile is a completely different, labeled set of settings values.
-Settings profiles can be switched from the settings UI or from the **Load Subtitles** and **Anki Export** dialogs.
+A settings profile is a completely different set of settings values.
+The active settings profile can be changed from the settings UI or from the **Load Subtitles** and **Anki Export** dialogs.